amanking/amanking-ruhoh-blog/posts/3-conferences-in-3-days.md

 Next Generation Testing was a 2-day conference.
 Fellow ThoughtWorker, Vatsala Singh, and I had submitted a talk which, fortunately, got scheduled for the *first* day of the conference.
 This allowed me to attend the JSChannel conference the next day!
 Something I couldn't have missed as Douglas Crockford, possibly the biggest name in JavaScript circles was giving the opening keynote!
 JSChannel conference was also a 2-day event which I attended only for the first day.
 I had to skip the second day to attend SapientNitro's 1-day conference.
 It was important for me to attend that as I was personally invited by someone with whom I've enjoyed working in the past.

 Through these conferences, I also got to experience the food and hospitality of three renowned hotels.
-I was impressed the most by Marriott, then by Taj Vivanta, and finally Le Méridien.
+I was impressed the most by Marriott, followed by Taj Vivanta, and finally Le Méridien.

 Not sure when I'll get to have such a whirlwind conference-attending experience again, but I will look forward to it!